The Baltimore County Fire Department provides fire protection, emergency medical and emergency rescue to the county's more than 800,000 citizens.

 Besides the ATR squad, the County has swift-water teams at two volunteer companies, Kingsville and Arbutus.
 The Middle River Volunteer Rescue Company has a Dive Rescue Team, and the Bowleys Quarters Volunteer Fire Dept. has a Marine Emergency Team used for open water rescues on the Chesapeake Bay, lakes and reservoirs.

-The Bowleys Quarters VFD's marine units.
+The Bowleys Quarters Volunteer Fire Department marine units video.

 Two volunteer coffee wagons provide invaluable support by supplying food and drink and other services to firefighters and emergency medical personnel at the scenes of fires and various emergencies.
 Volunteer members of Box 234 Association, Inc., Company 156, and the Central Alarmers, Company 155, make themselves available at any hour of the day or night.
 The coffee wagons also routinely provide support at Fire Department events such as dedications, ceremonies, and press conferences.